Nick Fury: Avataars

 In the Avataars: Covenant of the Shield miniseries Nick Fury appears as Regent Nicholas, who watches over the throne of Avalon "with his elite guard as its shield".

-Back in the USSA

-In the alternate history novel Back in the USSA by Eugene Byrne and Kim Newman, Fury is mentioned as being among a group of military officers hoping to take power from President J. R. Ewing after the collapse of the United Socialist States of America.

 Deadpool Merc with a Mouth

 Deadpool visits a universe where the Wild West still exists, and Nick Fury is the sheriff of a town there.

 Earth X

 In the Earth X universe, Nick Fury is dead.
 Several LMDs still exist and fight against Cold War-era communists, such as the current leader of Russia, Piotr Rasputin.
 One attacks Piotr when he is meeting with Captain America's party.

 Ennis

 In the Marvel MAX-imprint miniseries Fury vol. 2, by writer Garth Ennis and penciller Darick Robertson, Fury is a burned-out Cold War veteran unable to cope with the modern world.
 He is swiftly drawn into a conflict with an old Hydra enemy and the new bureaucratic version of S.H.I.E.L.D.
 This version continues to appear in Ennis' Punisher series.
 A 2012 sequel series named Fury: My War Gone By followed Fury's involvement in 1960's anti-Communist military action, including Vietnam and Cuba.

-A six-part miniseries named Fury: Peacemaker, written by Ennis, was published in 2006 under the Marvel Knights imprint.
+A six-part prequel miniseries named Fury: Peacemaker, written by Ennis, was published in 2006 under the Marvel Knights imprint.
 It portrays a young Sergeant Fury during World War II, who learns the art of war in the deserts of North Africa with the newly formed British SAS and ultimately joins them on a mission to assassinate an important German general.